 Are you tortured by allergies?
-Do you connect your struggles with outdoor causes?
+Do you associate your struggles with outdoor causes?
 If so, you could be ignoring the actual culprit.
-Indoor allergens—specifically dust mites—are likely responsible for poor indoor air quality in your home causing unpleasant symptoms such as runny noses, itchy eyes and even respiratory issues such as bronchitis and asthma.
+Indoor allergens—specifically dust mites—are likely responsible for poor indoor air quality in your home causing undesirable problems such as runny noses, itchy eyes and even respiratory issues such as bronchitis and asthma.
 So if you’re staying indoors when pollen and mold are high, you could actually be making your problems worse.

 The main sources of indoor allergens are: